- Check the patch level for each server.

 - Conduct an audit of custom branding, custom master pages, custom written code and Web parts.

-- Check the SSL cert status if the SharePoint site is accessible externally.
+- Check the SSL cert status to see if the SharePoint site is accessible externally.

 - Determine if the AAMs (Alternate Access Mappings) are configured properly.